Colombia is a magnificent country.

 The graffiti culture in Colombia is a big part of the city.
 Almost any visible wall is plastered in detailed art portraying various elements of Colombian culture and history.
 Whether it is describing the plight of the native tribes that live in Colombia, or depicting oppression or corruption, their freedom of speech is painted on the walls of the city itself.
 The city government and the people within Bogota understand the underlying sentiment of this art, and rather than fight the expression, they embrace it.

 The level of effort and detail that is put in to these commissioned works is highlighted by the wall below.
-It's a wall of cats, but if you notice, the black cat in the center is obstructed by the pole and the sign if you're looking at the wall from the angle that I am standing at.
-To compensate for the obstruction, the artist painted the hidden portion of the cat on to the pole and sign, so that there were no barriers between the artists art and the audience.
+It's a wall of cats, but if you notice, the black cat in the center is covered by the two poles and stop sign if you're looking at the wall from the angle that I am standing at.
+To compensate for the obstruction, the artist painted the hidden portion of the cat on to the two poles and stop sign, so that there were no barriers between the artists art and the audience.

 I was told that there was a giant rock called El Peñón de Guatapé, AKA La Piedra (literally meaning the Rock), and a little town by the name of Guatapé about 2 hours outside of Medellin.
 So, on an early Saturday morning, I got up to catch the bus to Guatapé.
 Well, I walked to the metro, which then took me to the bus station, which would then take me to Guatapé.
 I had hoped that I could get someone to come with me, but this was the last full day of my trip so I wasn't going to be there long, and I didn't want to cut someone else's trip short.
 I somehow managed on my own, not without a couple of nervous conversations with the locals to find my way around.
 The bus climbed up the mountain, giving me the most astonishing view of Medellín.
 But that wasn't even the best view I'd see.
 We drove deeper in to the country side of Colombia, which was a replica of the European countryside.
 Rolling hills that were patterned with different colored land.
 It was like a giant, lush quilt of yellows and greens.
 This country was full of surprises.